 The cucumber beetle is a popular name in gardening.
 They are tiny animals that can destroy your harvest.
 Both spotted and striped cucumber beetles are harmful to plants.
 They also eat cucumbers and bite corns, pumpkins, melons, squashes, and leaves of bean plants.
-Therefore, you need to prepare home remedies for cucumber beetles.
+Therefore, you better know how to get rid of cucumber beetle naturally.
 Gardeners are frustrated by their damage.
 Munching is not the worst effect on your garden.

 12 Home Remedies for Cucumber Beetles